shyammarjit/Multi-Agent-Robotics-MAR/README.md

-for that follow this link http://wiki.ros.org/catkin/Tutorials/create_a_workspace after creating catkin workspace you need to create a package inside that workspace to do so follow this link http://wiki.ros.org/ROS/Tutorials/CreatingPackage remember for creating a package you must follow this command
+for that follow this link http://wiki.ros.org/catkin/Tutorials/create_a_workspace after creating catkin workspace you need to create a package inside that workspace to do so follow this link http://wiki.ros.org/ROS/Tutorials/CreatingPackage remember for creating a package you must follow this command<br/>
 ```sh
 $ catkin_create_pkg m2wr_description std_msgs urdf rospy roscpp
 ```